ocf/ocfweb/ocfweb/docs/docs/membership.md

    documents and identification you will be asked to present for verification at the time you submit your account form.

-2. **Have the authorized person come to staff hours.** For groups registered with the LEAD Center, that means a signatory.
+2. **Have the authorized person come to [[staff hours|staff-hours]].** For groups registered with the LEAD Center, that means a signatory.
 Otherwise, it's the person named in the documentation letter (and yes, you must bring documentation!).
 The account will be created during your visit.

 ## Account life